David Chillingworth: Episcopal ministry

 On 5 March 2004, Chillingworth was consecrated as a bishop at St Ninian's Cathedral, Perth.
 He then became the bishop of the Diocese of St Andrews, Dunkeld and Dunblane, making him one of the seven diocesan bishops of the Scottish Episcopal Church.

-On 13 June 2009, Chillingworth was elected the Primus of the Scottish Episcopal Church by the other bishops.
 Although it is not uncommon for the Scottish Episcopal Church to elect bishops from outside the boundaries of Scotland, the choice of Chillingworth was unusual in that he was elected from the Church of Ireland.
 He had never previously worked in Scotland and had lived most of his life in Northern Ireland.

+On 13 June 2009, Chillingworth was elected the Primus of the Scottish Episcopal Church by the other bishops.
+The post of primus is held in addition to being a diocesan bishop.
+He supported same sex marriage and this was introduced to the church following a successful vote to remove the definition of marriage as between a man and a woman from the Canon on Marriage in 2017.
+He stepped down as Bishop of St Andrews, Dunkeld & Dunblane and as Primus of the Scottish Episcopal Church at the end of July 2017.

+Since 2018, he has held permission to officiate in the Diocese of Edinburgh.

 Personal life

 Chillingworth is married to Alison.
-Together, they have three children: Anna, Simon, and Mark.
+Together, they have three children: one daughter, and two sons.